 What happens to the community?

 Montana is unique in that we are the only state that has a Hard Rock Mining Impact Act.
 This act requires taxes to be paid upfront to allow local governments to mitigate impacts of mining and build facilities and infrastructure projects as they are needed.
 These improvements benefit the community long after the mine closes.

 How will water be protected?

 We take protecting all the water resources seriously.
-Tintina’s professionals chose the tunnel entry location specifically because it is almost 200 feet above the water level.
+Sandfire’s professionals chose the tunnel entry location specifically because it is almost 200 feet above the water level.
 In order to keep water from leaving the mine and mixing with creek water, all planned openings or entry points to the mine (including air ventilation and escape routes) are located far above the water table.
-Tintina’s professionals chose the tunnel entry location specifically because it is almost 200 feet above the water level.
+Sandfire’s professionals chose the tunnel entry location specifically because it is almost 200 feet above the water level.